-Germany take on Finland in Group B
+Germany secure dominant win over Finland

 Post update

 Attempt missed.
-Alexandra Popp (Germany) header from the centre of the box is too high.
-Assisted by Svenja Huth with a cross.
+Alexandra Popp (Germany) left footed shot from outside the box is too high.

 Post update